Senate confirms Powell for 2nd term as Fed fights inflation

 Since February, when his first term expired, Powell had been leading the central bank in a temporary capacity.

 He faces a difficult and risky task in trying to quell inflation without weakening the economy so much as to cause a recession.
-The job market remains robust and has strengthened to a point that Powell has said is “too hot" and is contributing to an overheating economy.
+The job market remains robust and has strengthened to a point that Powell has said is “unsustainably hot" and contributing to an overheating economy.

 Spiking prices across the economy have caused pain for millions of Americans whose wages aren’t keeping up with the cost of such necessities as food, gas and rent.
 And the prospect of steadily higher interest rates has unsettled the financial markets, with stock prices having tumbled for weeks.